The DVD release of the original series.

 - Screw This, I'm Outta Here!: Justin Deabler from the Hawaii season ultimately quit the show because he was tired of his roommates' drunken antics.
 A handful of other cast members have quit the show because of Executive Meddling or their housemates' debauchery.
 This is less common in post-Hawaii seasons, since the casting is more geared toward Reality TV archetypes.

 - Spin-Off: Road Rules, which started out as The Real World on an RV!.
-The two shows later started crossing over with Real World/Road Rules Challenge (now known simply as The Challenge following Road Rules' cancellation), which incorporates Game Show elements.
+The two shows later started crossing over with Real World/Road Rules Challenge (later known simply as The Challenge following Road Rules' cancellation), which incorporates Game Show elements.

 - Self Harm: Ayiiia, from the Cancun season, is seen cutting.
 As well as Frankie from San Diego.